Bar chart

 - Use plain language and avoid abbreviations or jargon.

-- Provide more detailed explanations and definitions on demand for any metrics that have complex business logic.
+- Provide more detailed explanations and definitions for any complex metrics if needed.

 - Reference Content for additional guidance on crafting content within apps and experiences.